Minnesota State University Moorhead

 Your key to receiving financial aid to help pay your college costs is filling out the Free Application for Federal Student Aid, or FAFSA form.
 Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the form.

 Complete the FAFSA after October 1 of your senior year.
-Find the form online at www.fafsa.ed.gov or pick up the form at your school counselor’s office.
+Find the form online at www.fafsa.gov.
 For help with completing the form, go to your high school counselor or the financial aid office at the college or university you plan to attend.

 The FAFSA determines your eligibility for one or more of the following types of financial aid: